• +591 - 2301375

 Founded by Beatriz Villegas, Hi Bolivia! is based in La Paz and offers a wealth of tailor-made tours for both groups and individuals.
 Their home page showcases seven different trip options that range from nine to 22 days in length as an example of the types of trips they design.
 Whether you’re after a day tour or a multi-day adventure, this tour company designs itineraries tailored to your interests, whether that be adventure, ecotourism or more.
 They’re committed to offering competitive prices and sustainable tours by working directly with the local communities.

-Founded by a Dutch-Bolivian couple dedicated to helping visitors discover the country’s gems, this Bolivia tour company offers services in English, Dutch and Spanish.
-Their office is based in Santa Cruz de la Sierra, and visitors can expect a variety of nature, adventure and culture-based tours.
-See the rainforests and swamps of Noel Kempff Mercado National Park, navigate the deep blue waters of Lake Titicaca on a catamaran cruise to Isla del Sol or visit a Mennonite colony to observe the way of life of one of Bolivia’s ethnic groups.
+Founded by a passionate Dutch-Bolivian couple, this tour company in Bolivia operates out of Santa Cruz de la Sierra and caters to travelers in English, Dutch, and Spanish.
+Specializing in nature, adventure, and cultural tours, they offer a diverse range of experiences.
+Explore the rainforests and swamps of Noel Kempff Mercado National Park, embark on a catamaran cruise across the deep blue waters of Lake Titicaca to Isla del Sol, or visit a Mennonite colony to immerse yourself in the lifestyle of one of Bolivia’s unique ethnic groups.

-With its main office in La Paz and satellite locations in Uyuni and Puno, this tour operator specializes in both tailor-made and organized tours to destinations all over the country, including Oruro, the mining city of Potosi and Santa Cruz.
-Their tours range from single-day city tours to multi-day programs.
-Opt for "Bolivia at a Glance" for a short four-day guided tour of the country's highlights, or move at a more relaxed pace with the seven-day "Bolivia Ideal," traveling from La Paz to Uyuni and Colchani.
+Based in La Paz with additional offices in Uyuni and Puno, this tour operator excels in crafting customized and organized tours throughout Bolivia.
+They cover diverse destinations such as Oruro, the mining city of Potosi, and Santa Cruz.
+Their offerings span from comprehensive single-day city tours to extended multi-day programs.
+Choose their "Bolivia at a Glance" tour for a concise four-day exploration of the country's key highlights.
+For a more leisurely journey, opt for "Bolivia Ideal," a seven-day itinerary from La Paz to Uyuni and Colchani, designed to immerse travelers in Bolivia's rich culture and landscapes.

 #1 Latin Discoveries

-Leave the hassle and time-consuming task of trip planning to one of these 10 best Bolivia travel agencies.
-Whether off on a honeymoon or solo adventure, the knowledgeable and professional travel experts will coordinate all of the details to send you along on an unforgettable journey.
+Take the stress out of trip planning with one of these top 10 Bolivia travel agencies.
+Whether you're embarking on a honeymoon or a solo adventure, their knowledgeable and professional travel experts will handle all the details to ensure you embark on an unforgettable journey.
+Contact a Bolivia Travel Specialist today to start planning your next adventure hassle-free.

 GET IN TOUCH - CLICK HERE